Étienne Lucier: French Prairie

 Lucier established a permanent land claim next to the Willamette Fur Post near Champoeg on the French Prairie by 1829.
 Chief Factor John McLoughlin of the HBC at Fort Vancouver helped Lucier with farming supplies, including livestock that helped establish Lucier as Oregon's first Euro-Canadian farmer.
 On his 80 acre farm he raised pigs and hogs, cattle, peaches, and wheat that were enclosed by a split-rail fence.
 Lucier's farm had a 1 1/2-story double-hewn log home, a grist mill, a framed barn, and a warehouse used for wheat.

 His farm was adjacent to Pierre Belleque's farm.

 On March 22, 1836, he and 15 other French Canadian settlers on the prairie representing 77 settlers and their children signed a petition sent to Norbert Provencher, the titular Bishop of Juliopolis, requesting a priest for the settlement.
 At that time he had six children.
 In 1843, Lucier was a participant at the Champoeg Meetings that lead to the creation of the Provisional Government of Oregon.
 He was one of two French Canadian early settlers that joined with the American bloc to vote for the creation of the government on May 2, 1843.
 Then in 1851 Lucier became an American citizen in order to secure his land claim via the Donation Land Act.

 Family

 On the French Prairie, Étienne Lucier married for a second time as his first wife had died.
 He fathered eight children in total from both women.
+One of his daughters, Félicité Lucier, married to chief factor Donald Manson, and they became the parents of fur trader John D. Manson, who married to Aurelia Yale, daughter of chief trader James Murray Yale.